Superhet Radio Tutorial Includes:

 See also: Radio types

-Even with the introduction of frequency synthesizers that provide the frequency stability needed, multiple conversion superhet radios are widely used in performance radios like communications receivers to enable very high levels of image rejection to be achieved.
+Even with the introduction of frequency synthesizers that provide the frequency stability needed, multiple conversion superhet radios are widely used in performance radios like radio communications receivers that require very high levels of image rejection to be achieved.

 Reason for using double superheterodyne radio receiver

-When choosing the intermediate frequency for a superheterodyne radio receiver there is a trade-off to be made between the advantages of using a low frequency IF or a high frequency one as each has its own advantages and disadvantages.
+When settling on the radio RF circuit design and choosing the intermediate frequency for a superheterodyne radio receiver there is a trade-off to be made between the advantages of using a low frequency IF or a high frequency one as each has its own advantages and disadvantages.

 Basic double superheterodyne receiver concept